Screak42/treerocket/whoami.md

 Security and Privacy are not only important to me, but it's also a (weird) hobby.

+Why I use GitHub Pages?
+It's fast, it hast very little "tracking", it works fine without JavaScript.
+And it's also free!

 Find me on Telegram, Matrix & Signal